Empire City, Kansas – A Living Ghost Town

 with Short Creek in the foreground, Kathy Alexander.

-For a time, a heated spirit of rivalry was carried on between Empire City and Galena, each keeping pace with the other and seeking to excel in the race.
+For a time, a heated rivalry was carried on between Empire City and Galena, each keeping pace with the other and seeking to excel in the race.
 The natural advantage was with Galena since most of the richest lead fields lay beneath and near the town.
 No sooner was this fact discovered than Galena began to take the lead of Empire City.
-This change soon began to seriously discomfit the Empire camp, which strove arduously to turn the tide and save themselves from being entirely absorbed.
+This change soon began to seriously discomfit the Empire camp, which strove arduously to turn the tide and save itself from being entirely absorbed.

 An old commercial building stands vacant in Empire City today, Kathy Alexander.